 DMCI Power prioritizes safety by conducting safety orientations for all new employees, including training on Hazard Identification, Risk Assessment and Control (HIRAC) procedures.
 Furthermore, the company requires all employees to undergo physical and medical examinations before deployment.

 The Occupational Safety and Health (OSH) Committee empowers employees to halt activities if they deem the situation unsafe.

-The committee is responsible for incident reporting and management, encompassing investigations, corrective actions and regular risk assessments.
+The committee is responsible for incident reporting and management, encompassing investigations, corrective actions, and regular risk assessments.
 A root cause analysis procedure is also in place to identify the sources of on-site accidents.

-To enhance occupational safety and health, employees participate in a variety of training and awareness programs on topics such as basic occupational safety and health, construction occupational safety and health, loss control management, HIRAC procedures, standard first aid, CPR, basic firefighting, search and rescue, emergency preparedness and response (including emergency drills) and mental health.
+To enhance occupational safety and health, employees participate in a variety of training and awareness programs on topics such as basic occupational safety and health, construction occupational safety and health, loss control management, HIRAC procedures, standard first aid, CPR, basic firefighting, search and rescue, emergency preparedness and response (including emergency drills), and mental health.

-DMCI Power also supports additional health initiatives, including voluntary blood donation activities, fitness programs, ergonomic chairs and work areas, toolbox meetings and provision of required personal protective equipment.
-Safety signage, floor markings and first aid kits are supplied in all work areas.
-The company has developed a risk assessment book that covers all stages of mining operations and contains procedures on hazard identification, evaluation and control.
+DMCI Power also supports additional health initiatives, including voluntary blood donation activities, fitness programs, ergonomic chairs and work areas, toolbox meetings, and provision of required personal protective equipment.
+Safety signage, floor markings, and first aid kits are supplied in all work areas.